milador/RaspberryPi-Joystick/XACGamepad/README.md

 sudo echo "libcomposite" | sudo tee -a /etc/modules
 ```

   3.3.
-Make changes to Linux USB gadget HID driver module for the Xbox Adaptive Controller
+Make changes to Linux USB gadget HID driver module for the Xbox Adaptive Controller.
+You can skip this step if the kernel release number from step 2 is **5.15.61** or higher.
 ```
 cd Drivers
 sudo cp -R "$(uname -r)" /lib/modules/ cd ..
 ```

 Note: Please update kernel version if the release number of your kernel and available kernel driver modules don't match.
 You can resolve this issue by updating the raspberry pi kernel version.
-You can find release hash code from [rpi-firmware](https://github.com/raspberrypi/rpi-firmware) github repository which is located in **git_hash** file.
+You can find release hash code from [rpi-firmware](https://github.com/raspberrypi/rpi-firmware) github repository which is same as the commit hash code.

 ```
-sudo rpi-update b11af53ca3d52a4eb4599167dce2b2c35ec9c7eb  # Release Hash code for 5.15.61 from git_hash
+sudo rpi-update b4f90378beb780a5f92f54c95327584d85051910  # Release Hash code for 5.15.61
 sudo reboot
 ```